la-ots/pelican/docs/foundation/links.md

 ## Links with Button Appreance

 - Links may take the appearance of Buttons.
-[Read about about Buttons](/components/buttons) to learn about them.
+[Read about Buttons](/components/buttons) to learn about them.

 ## External / Off-site links